 Looking a bit glib, Peter said, "Of course you are Jacob, that goes without saying!
 We will see you kids in a bit."

-And because Catherine was concerned about Vincent, she was happy to have some time alone with him, so they could talk about what was bothering him.
-And so she said, "Take your time everyone, and enjoy the tour, Peter's cabin is beautiful."
+And because Catherine was concerned about Vincent, she was happy to have some time to talk about what was bothering him.
+And so she said, "Take your time everyone, and enjoy the tour Mary, Peter's cabin is beautiful."